exercism/v3/languages/common-lisp/exercises/concept/basics/.docs/after.md

 to load code and run it in your Common Lisp implementation.

-Future exercises will dive much deeper into function definition and how quoting can be used to manipulate code was if it were data (among many other topics).
+Future exercises will dive much deeper into function definition and how quoting can be used to manipulate code was if it were data.

 ## Diving Deeper